-The Wigglesworth Reprint Collection was donated in 1991 by the renowned entomologist Sir Vincent Wigglesworth (1899-1994).
+The Wigglesworth Offprint Collection was donated in 1991 by the renowned entomologist Sir Vincent Wigglesworth (1899-1994).
 The card catalogue that accompanies the collection is located at the back of the Newton Room.
 More information on Wigglesworth collections belonging to the Balfour & Newton Libraries can be found on the Special collections page.

 Photo courtesy of libraries@cambridge.